nwutils/nw-builder/README.md

 ## Usage

+> Using this package might feel overwhelming due to the abundence of options.
+There are demo applications built for Linux, MacOS and Windows which can be found in `/tests/fixtures/app`.
+You can build a Linux application by cloning this repo and running `npm run demo:bld:linux && npm run demo:exe:linux`.
+Commands for the other operating systems can be found inside `scripts` prefixed with `demo:*` in the `package.json`.

 This package can be used via a command line interface, be imported as a JavaScript module, or configured via the Node manifest as a JSON object.
 If options are defined in Node manifest, then they will be used over options defined in CLI or JavaScript API.

 CLI interface: